China not emerging as lifeline for sanction-slammed Russian economy

 However, surging gas prices caused by the Ukraine conflict may give China pause, after analysts were already predicting lower imports for the year.
 Beijing may also be wary of replacing U.S. gas imports with Russian ones, after it is already missing purchase targets under a “phase one” trade deal reached in early 2020 with the Trump administration.

-Similarly for Chinese technology groups, undermining business relationship with the West to build up ties with Russia is not an attractive trade-off.
+Similarly for Chinese technology groups, undermining business relationships with the West to build up ties with Russia is not an attractive trade-off.
 For many of China’s leading technology companies, business with Europe and North America dwarfs that with Russia, especially when it comes to purchases of cutting-edge equipment.

 “China would risk losing access to technologies from the West if it ignores restrictions on Russia.
 And the West has far more to offer than Russia in terms of semiconductors, software and high-end industrial goods,” said Dan Wang, a Shanghai-based technology analyst for research firm Gavekal Dragonomics.

-Even for two leading Chinese technology companies sanctioned by the United States — telecom giant Huawei and microchip manufacturer SMIC — the upside is limited for a pivot to Russia.
+Even for two leading Chinese technology companies under U.S. sanctions — telecom giant Huawei and microchip manufacturer SMIC — the upside is limited for a pivot to Russia.

 Huawei has begun to expand research and development in Russia, but extending that effort now could intensify already heightened scrutiny of the firm’s presence in Europe, where several countries continue to debate the national security risks of allowing Huawei to build 5G networks and other telecom infrastructure.